Edamame Shelling Beans

 Edamame must be cooked before consumption and is traditionally boiled or steamed.
 The legumes can be cooked in their pods, generally boiled for 5 to 6 minutes, or steamed for 3 to 8 minutes.
 Once cooked, the beans can be squeezed directly out of their pods and eaten lightly salted or mixed with flavorings such as vinegar and salt, sambal olek and lime, smoked salt and sugar, coconut oil and sumac, or garlic and parmesan.
 It is important to note that the shells are inedible and should be discarded after cooking.
 Edamame can be consumed hot or cold, and the legumes can be tossed into salads, soups, noodles, and stir-fries.
 The beans can also be blended into hummus, pesto, artichoke dip, and other spreads, scrambled into eggs, chopped into salsa, or combined with black beans to make plant-based burgers.
 In Tohoku, Japan, Edamame beans are made into a paste and are served in zunda-mochi, rice cakes coated in the sweetened paste.
 The legumes can also be blanched and pickled for extended use, eaten in salads or seafood dishes.
 Edamame pairs well with spinach, red bell pepper, avocado, tomatoes, herbs including parsley, basil, and cilantro, and cheeses such as swiss, cheddar, and parmesan.
 When harvested fresh, Edamame should be used immediately for the best flavor and will keep 1 to 2 days when stored in the refrigerator.
 Once cooked, the legumes can be stored in the fridge for up to ten days.
 Frozen Edamame will keep 6 to 8 months.

 In Japan, boiled Edamame is popularly served as a snack item with beer at bars known as Izakaya.
 This snack and beverage pairing became widespread in Japan in the 1960s when refrigerators made it possible to freeze and store Edamame and beer for extended periods.
 Edamame also contains methionine, an amino acid studied for its ability to prevent alcohol from decomposing.
 In the 1960s, there were many rumors throughout Japan that Edamame could help prevent hangovers if consumed while drinking.
 While this theory was never scientifically proven, beer and Edamame became a natural pairing served at Japanese bars, and the young soybeans were also a popular appetizer at sushi establishments.
-Like Japan, beer is commonly served with peanuts in the United State a snack at bars.
+Like Japan, beer is commonly served with peanuts in the United States as a snack at bars.
 In the 1980s, a sushi “boom” occurred in the United States due to a popular TV miniseries known as Shogun that depicted Edamame being eaten with beer and sake.
 Due to this increased interest in Japanese food, American Japanese restaurants also began serving Edamame with drinks for free to encourage the consumption of the young soybean.

 Edamame is native to northeastern China, where the young soybeans have been cultivated for thousands of years.
 The legumes were later introduced to Japan sometime between the Jomon and Yayoi period, spanning 1400 BCE to 250 BCE.
 The oldest written record of consuming young soybeans in Japan was mentioned in the Enki ceremony book.
 In 1902, Edamame was introduced to the United States, but the beans did not become popular until the 1970s and 1980s.
 The legumes were initially promoted as a favored health food and meat alternative and were later marketed as a quick and easy snack item.
 Today Edamame can be found fresh, still attached to the branches, at local markets in Asia, especially in Japan, and in select Japanese markets worldwide.
 The beans can also be found in frozen form in Asia, Europe, Australia, and North America.